m1kadev/gijs6.nl/blueprints/blog/posts/modular-flask.md

 # Building a Modular Website with Flask

-This site and this blog you're readintg is built using the *amazing* Python framework **Flask**.
+This site and this blog you're reading is built using the *amazing* Python framework **Flask**.
 And yeah, I do mean amazing.
-It's simple, lightweight, flexible, and lets you get going super fast.
+It's simple, lightweight, flexible, and lets you get going superfast.
 But despite all that, for a long time, my site was... well, kind of a mess.

 See, I was managing a bunch of different projects on the same domain.
-Some blog stuff here, some API endpoints there and some random private school dasboard pages.
+Some blog stuff here, some API endpoints there and some random private school dashboard pages.
 It worked, technically.
 But maintaining it? *Absolute pain.*

 I knew I needed something modular.
 Something that didn't involve scrolling through 1400 lines of spaghetti in one single Python file.
 And thankfully, Flask already had the perfect solution: **blueprints**.

 ## Before Blueprints

 My old `main.py` was a single 1400-line mess.
-A mix of routes, logic, utilities and way to many print statments.
+A mix of routes, logic, utilities and way too many print statements.
 There was *no* structure.
 Every new route was just tacked on wherever I happened to have the cursor.

 ## Enter: Flask Blueprints